Quotes from The Simpsons

 Bart: He always comes back really religious.

-Network Guy: Today's kids are uncomfortable with a clown who's every reference they have to look up on Wikipedia.
+Network Guy: Today’s kids are uncomfortable with a clown whose every reference they have to look up on Wikipedia.

 Krusty: Wikipedia, Twitter.
 Who names these things, Percy Dovetonsils?